dokku-alt/dokku-alt/README.md

     pluginhook post-commit $REV $USER

-The `pluginhook` command simply loops through all plugin directories found in the path defined by the environment variable `PLUGIN_PATH` and passes the same arguments.
+The `pluginhook` command simply loops through all plugin directories found in the path defined by the environment variable `PLUGIN_PATH` and passes the same arguments to any hook scripts by that name.
 This means installing a plugin is as simple as putting it in your `PLUGIN_PATH`.
-The result is that any plugin that has the `post-commit` hook script will be run.
+Then any plugin that has the `post-commit` hook script will be run.

 ## Pipeline filtering with plugins